Jungle Book Class

 Upcoming events this half term include:

-As part of our Covid-secure procedures, we are unable to issue home-school diaries this year.
-Government guidance say's that schools must quarantine any books that come into school from home for up to 72 hours.
-All home-school communication will therefore need to move over to Class Dojo.
+Day-to-day home-school communication will be through Class Dojo.
 You should expect to receive home-school communication from your child's class team approximately three times per week.
 This will provide a fine balance between staff workload and their well-being whilst ensuring you are kept regularly up-to-date on your child's experience in school.
 We must however politely remind parents/carers that staff will not be expected to read and/or respond to any Class Dojo messages in the evenings, at weekends or during the school holidays.